Martinex: Fictional character biography

-Eventually, the Guardians drove the Badoon from Earth's solar system and Martinex later became the team's reluctant leader for a time.
+Eventually, the Guardians drove the Badoon from Earth's solar system and Martinex became the team's reluctant leader for a time.
 The Guardians departed post-war Earth on a space mission, and met Nikki who joined the Guardians of the Galaxy, and they visited the Asylum planet.
 The Guardians then teamed with a time-traveling Thor, and battled Korvac and his Minions of Menace.
 Martinex and the Guardians traveled to the present era, and assisted the Avengers in battle against Korvac.
 He attended an Avengers membership meeting but left soon afterwards.

 While looking for the shield of Captain America, the Guardians came into conflict with Taserface and the Stark.
 They also encountered Firelord and defeated the Stark.
 The Guardians then battled a team of superhumans known as Force, and Martinex was mortally injured by the member of Force known as Brawl.
 Much of the crystals that covered Martinex's body were shattered, but Martinex recovered with the help of fellow Guardian Starhawk.
 All of the exterior crystals on Martinex fell away, leaving Martinex with a new crystalline appearance, one that was less faceted, and somewhat purple in tone.
 The Guardians then located Haven, a lost colony of Earth founded by mutants, where they battled Rancor and her lieutenants.
-Martinex later met the Spirit of Vengeance.

 Eventually, Martinex left the team to form a larger version of the Guardians, known as the Galactic Guardians.
 This team was summoned to help rescue an imperiled planet full of innocents.
-The Galactic Guardians were initially made up of alternate future versions of Wonder Man, Firelord, the Vision, Phoenix, and Ghost Rider.
+The Galactic Guardians were initially made up of alternate future versions of Wonder Man, Firelord, Vision, Phoenix, and Ghost Rider.
 They had further adventures in their own limited series.
 Martinex later returns to the Guardians of the Galaxy.

 Powers and abilities

-Martinex is a member of the genetically engineered human colonists whose traits were designed for survival under these cold conditions from the dwarf planet Pluto.
+Martinex is a member of the genetically engineered human colonists whose traits were designed for survival under the cold conditions of the dwarf planet Pluto.
 He possesses enhanced strength, stamina, and durability.
-His epidermis is also composed of an organic silicon crystal.
-Martinex has the ability to convert bodily energy into laser-like beams, which he can project from his hands, either heat stimulation (right hand) or coldness (left hand).
+His skin is also composed of an organic silicon crystal.
+Martinex has the ability to convert bodily energy into laser-like beams that he can manipulate the temperature of.
 He could even withstand all conventional forms of injury.
 Martinex must rest and replenish his powers after using them at maximum output for a half-hour.

-Martinex possesses expertise in various areas of the 31st century technology, including physics and engineering.
+Martinex possesses expertise in various areas of 31st century technology, including physics and engineering.

+Other versions

+Martinex 5, a fusion of Martinex and DC Comics character Brainiac 5, appears in the Amalgam Comics one-shot Spider-Boy Team-Up.